-To reduce the threat posed during migration of collisions with towers, ABC urges that a program be adopted to educate and provide financial incentives for tower owners within the species range and along its migratory path to quickly adopt modern lighting known to reduce bird deaths.
+To reduce the threat posed during migration of collisions with towers, ABC urges that a FWS program be developed to educate and encourage tower owners within the species range and along its migratory path to quickly adopt modern lighting known to reduce bird deaths.

-Further, to alleviate the identified threat posed to the species by pesticides, ABC recommends that pesticide use be restricted in agricultural fields adjacent to occupied Yellow-billed Cuckoo nests and within the to-be-proposed critical habitat.
+Further, to alleviate the identified threat posed to the species by pesticides, ABC recommends that pesticide use be restricted in agricultural fields adjacent to forest patches with occupied Yellow-billed Cuckoo nests and critical habitat patches.